I love gardening and enjoy giving advice on how to raise vegetables in less than desirable environments.

-If you're in cold weather regions such as our home in Southern Colorado, gardening is a part time hobby at best.
-First frost to last frost can be 8 months or longer.
+If you're in cold-weather regions such as our home in Southern Colorado, gardening is a part-time hobby at best.
+The first frost to the last frost can be eight months or longer.
 However, just because your garden plot in the back yard looks more like “Ice Road Truckers” than “Square Foot Gardening” doesn't mean you can't have certain home-grown veggies for the table.
 And no, you don't have to build an expensive custom greenhouse.
-All it takes is a little planning, a few extra supplies and an unused space in the basement or utility closet.
+All it takes is a little planning, a few extra supplies, and an unused space in the basement or utility closet.

 My home's layout includes a utility closet in the basement, which also incorporates the space under the basement stairs as otherwise wasted space.
 I decided to use that space to grow relatively low-growing veggies such as kale and lettuce while waiting for the spring thaw.